directus/docs/content/tutorials/2.projects/use-directus-as-a-baby-health-tracker-with-owlet-and-ops-genie.md

 ![Usage of the syntax for variables within the dashboard panels.](https://product-team.directus.app/assets/02d8a4a7-97cc-4690-8c14-2278be350a30.webp)

-You can use the <span v-pre>`{{…}}`</span> syntax, followed by a lower `h` to identify the value that should work as hours.
+You can use the `{{…}}` syntax, followed by a lower `h` to identify the value that should work as hours.
 If you use the same variable for all three slides, they will change altogether once you've selected a new amount of hours within the global variable slider.

 ### 3rd Party Alerting Integration